zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/common-errors.md

     ```

   * Please ensure that the `NetworkManager` service has been stopped and disabled on your Linux host system.
-  * **EXPLANATION**:<br/> Portworx processes running inside OCI container must be able to perform the DNS hostname resolution,
+  * **EXPLANATION**:<br/> The Portworx processes running inside the OCI container must be able to perform the DNS hostname resolution,
     especially if using hostnames for KVDB configuration, or the [CloudSnap](/reference/cli/cloud-snaps/) feature.
     However, host's `NetworkManager` service can update the DNS configuration (the `/etc/resolv.conf` file) _after_
     the Portworx container has started, and such changes will not propagate from host to container.